When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

-However, Sponsored Brands offer more customization options to advertisers such as using banners that link directly to the AMZN Stores.
+However, Sponsored Brands offer more customization options to advertisers such as using banners that link directly to the Amazon Stores.

 Just like Sponsored Products, Sponsored Brands appear in relevant Amazon shopping results.
-It also uses a CPC (cost per click) method and blends seamlessly into AMZN’s search results.
+It also uses a CPC (cost per click) method and blends seamlessly into Amazon’s search results.

-Sponsored Brand is only available to brand owners whose products are registered in the AMZN Brand Registry.
+Sponsored Brand is only available to brand owners whose products are registered in the Amazon Brand Registry.

 Below is an example of an ad banner created using this method.

-Sponsored Brand ads offer a great way to start driving targeted traffic to your AMZN Store.
+Sponsored Brand ads offer a great way to start driving targeted traffic to your Amazon Store.

 Through the help of clickable logos, lifestyle banner imagery, or product categories, advertisers can direct shoppers to their storefronts.